Search

 Overall, my clients have used 140 different words and phrases to describe their brands’ personalities.
 Each brand describes itself using between 6 and 12 words or phrases, with the average brand using 9 words or phrases.

-We help brand decision makers arrive at a set of intended brand personality attributes in the following way.
+At The Blake Project, we help brand decision makers arrive at a set of intended brand personality attributes in the following way.
 First, we survey target customers, workshop participants and other brand stakeholders about the brand’s personality using projective techniques.
 Then, in the workshop itself, we compile that list of brand personality attributes to stimulate discussion and decisions about the ideal brand personality.

 Hi, Great Post, But at the end of the day, isn't Brand Personality pretty much aligned with the owners personality, or the CEO's personality?